< Home

 Dec 31, 2021

-A procedure sets out the authority, responsibility, and accountability for completing various tasks in the workplace.
+A procedure sets out the authority, responsibility, and accountability for completing various workplace tasks.
 It is wide in its scope and covers multiple tasks.
 A safe system of work (SSOW, or work instruction) is narrower in scope and more prescriptive in nature.
-An SSOW tends to describe a step-by-step process of how to complete a task.
+An SSOW tends to describe a step-by-step process for completing a task.

 What are the features of a procedure?